-Nashville Leases
+Nashville Office and Facilities Leases

-Insight operates a CLIA-certified laboratory and has additional office space located at 2 International Plaza, Nashville, Tennessee, under lease arrangements with MPC Holdings, LLC.
-As of December 31, 2023, the Company had Nashville office leases that comprised 8,362 square feet of rentable office space with a term ending April 2024.
-On January 1, 2024, the Company renewed its exiting leases with MPC Holdings, LLC and added a new lease agreement to further expand its Nashville office space.
-The new lease contains 2,319 square feet for an aggregate of 10,681 square feet of rentable space.
+iMDx operates a CLIA-certified laboratory and office space located at 2 International Plaza, Nashville, Tennessee, under three lease arrangements with MPC Holdings, LLC.
+Since June 2025, iMDx's Nashville location also serves as our principal executive and administrative offices.

+In January 2024, iMDx renewed its existing leases with MPC Holdings, LLC and added a new lease agreement to expand our Nashville office space.
+With the new lease, iMDx maintains an aggregate of 10,681 square feet of rentable space.
 Lab space is approximately 4,826 square feet of the total.
-The new lease agreements each have an initial term of 36 months, which commenced on January 1, 2024 and will end in January 2027.
-The Company has the option to renew the term of each lease for four additional one year periods.
+The new lease agreements each have an initial term of 36 months, which commenced on January 1, 2024 and will end in January 2027. iMDx has the option to renew the term of each lease for four additional one year periods. iMDx agreed to pay an aggregate base monthly rent in the amount of \$22,252 during the first 12 months of the term.
+Base monthly rent increases annually, over the base monthly rent then in effect, by approximately 3.0%.

 The office and facilities leases discussed above are operating leases under ASC 842 and are included in the tables below.
-The tables below provide the amounts recorded in connection with the application of ASC 842 for Oncocyte's operating and financing leases (see Note 2 for additional policy information).
+The tables below provide the amounts recorded in connection with the application of ASC 842 for iMDx's operating and financing leases (see Note 2, "Leases" for additional policy information).